Michael137/llvm-project/AbiTag.md

   in the `.debug_info` section (albeit we used `DW_TAG_llvm_annotation`s for this, so it wasn't the most space-efficient representation).
 I have yet to measure the size impact of encoding it with a dedicated attribute and a `DW_FORM_strp`.
+* libc++ may in the future decide to abi-tag the namespace (instead of each structure).
+Which means LLDB needs to be aware of implicitly abi-tagged types/functions.
+One solution to that would be to check the containing DeclContext chain for an AbiTags for every type/function decl LLDB creates.
 * This deviates from how we handle this for other types of function calls.
 Which might be fine, but does raise the question: do we want to rely on the mangled name roundtripping given LLDB's reconstructed AST isn't/can't be fully accurate).
 Using the linkage name seems more robust